Written by Grant Hanan & Linda Bloffwitch

 Skytrek Willow Springs Station

-With the Flinders Ranges National Park as a close neighbour, Skytrek Willow Springs Station is located a little more than 70km northeast of Hawker.
-Adventure seekers will love it here, especially on the 80km-long Skytrek 4WD experience.
-Parts of this track will keep everyone in the vehicle on their toes when you venture through some steep and rugged Flinders Ranges scenery.
+Skytrek Willow Springs Station is located a little more than 70 kilometres northeast of Hawker.
+Adventure seekers will love it here, especially on the 80-kilometre-long Skytrek 4WD experience.
+Parts of this track will keep everyone on their toes when you venture through some steep and rugged Flinders Ranges scenery.
 Other activities at the station include bushwalking and, for those with a passion for birds and animals, it’s a wildlife lover’s paradise.
 Private bush campsites provide those looking to experience a level of remoteness and offer toilet, fire ring and barbecue plate facilities, while all other amenities and a camp kitchen are located close to the homestead.

 Around a half day’s drive north of Adelaide, Bendleby is another station located in the southern Flinders Ranges.
-The 4X4 tracks here range anywhere from easy through to the notorious Billy Goat Ridge – an adrenaline-pumping steep encounter which you won’t forget in a hurry.
-You can swap four wheels for two and cycle more than 180km through natural bush trails, and you’re spoilt for choice when it comes to accommodation at Bendleby, which starts with camping in either the main campground (powered sites available), or you can kick back and relax at one the secluded campsites dotted along the creek line.
+The 4X4 tracks here range anywhere from easy through to the notorious Billy Goat Ridge – an adrenaline-pumping steep encounter that you won’t forget in a hurry.
+You can swap four wheels for two and cycle more than 180 kilometres through natural bush trails.
+You’re spoilt for choice when it comes to accommodation at Bendleby, which starts with camping in either the main campground (powered sites available), or you can kick back and relax at one of the secluded campsites dotted along the creek line.

 For a sensational outback experience that takes in the Darling River, it’s difficult to go past Trilby Station.
 Located just over 90 minutes from Bourke, Trilby is part of the iconic Darling River Run route which follows the iconic river from the northeast of New South Wales through to the southwest.
-Recent rainfall has the river up and flowing again, so canoeing, fishing for cod or yellow-belly, and yabbying are all popular with Trilby visitors.
+Canoeing, fishing for cod or yellow-belly, and yabbying are all popular with Trilby visitors.
 Whether you want to hit one of the self-guided station tracks following a mud map or simply relax by the river, make sure to allow plenty of time.
 Set yourself up along the river’s edge or in the campground where there are some powered sites, amenities, a camp kitchen and a fire pit.
 If you’re after a bit more luxury, other accommodation alternatives include a couple of cottages and a bunkhouse.

-Way out west, well 1200km west of Brisbane, the Sherwins have been running Kilcowera Station for more than three decades.
-Here you can learn more about station life by jumping on one of their tours, or simply do your own exploring by picking up a mud map and self-driving the 60km scenic route around the property.
-Along the way, check out the gorges and keep an eye out for birds and wildlife with nearly 200 bird species to be found here.
+Way out west, well 1200 kilometres west of Brisbane, the Sherwins have been running Kilcowera Station for more than three decades.
+Here you can learn more about station life by jumping on one of their tours, or simply do your own exploring by picking up a mud map and self-driving the 60-kilometre scenic route around the property.
+Along the way, check out the gorges and keep an eye out for birds and wildlife (nearly 200 bird species to be found here).
 There’s no shortage of camping options with powered/unpowered sites available close to the shearers’ quarters.
 But for a little seclusion, Cardenyabba Lagoon is a top spot for a waterfront campsite.
 Check out the lagoon from the complimentary kayak and you won’t want to visit Kilcowera without a yabby net; the lagoon is full of them.